 How to Clean Outdoor Rugs

-Aren’t door mats and outdoor rugs great?
-Just throw them down and instantly outdoor spaces look brighter, seasonal and updated.
-They’re also affordable updates for holiday and special-occasion decorating.
+Aren’t doormats and outdoor rugs great?
+Just lay them down in front of the door or outdoor furniture and instantly outdoor spaces look brighter, seasonal, and updated.
+They’re also affordable updates for holiday and special occasion decorating.
 So let’s talk about how to clean an outside rug.

 Outdoor rugs are made for weathering the elements.
-But, like anything, proper cleaning and maintenance keeps them looking great season after season.
+But, like anything, proper cleaning and maintenance keep them looking great season after season.

 Rugs need regular maintenance.
 You don’t have to pull out the vacuum or hose all the time.
 Here are a few easy general cleaning steps to keep in mind when caring for your outdoor rugs.

-Use a soft bristled broom to sweep outdoor rugs regularly.
+Use a soft-bristled broom to sweep dirt and debris off outdoor rugs regularly.
 A handheld bristled brush may also work.
-Vacuums are ok, when necessary.
-In general keep vacuuming to a minimum.
-It can be harder on the rug fibers.
+Vacuum cleaners are ok, when necessary.
+In general, keep vacuuming to a minimum.
+It can be harder on the rug fibers and damage them.

 DID YOU KNOW?

-Mildew resistant outdoor rugs are synthetic, usually durable polypropylene.
-They are usually power loomed (machine made).
-The synthetic fibers make them mold resistant.
-But resistant does not mean they can’t build up molds and mildews.
-Dirt and grime is where mold begins.
+Mildew-resistant outdoor rugs are synthetic, usually durable polypropylene.
+They are usually power-loomed (machine-made).
+The synthetic fibers make them mold-resistant.
+However, mildew-resistant does not mean they can’t build up molds and mildews.
+Dirt and grime are where mold begins, regardless of the surface.
 Clean them regularly and thoroughly.

-After a thorough sweeping, use a soft bristled brush and a mix of mild detergent and water to spot clean any stains.
+After a thorough sweeping, use a soft-bristled brush and a mix of mild detergent and water to spot clean any stains.
+Baking soda is also a powerful cleaner and will remove odors.
 Avoid strong cleaning solutions.
 They can break down rug fibers and dull colors.
 If a deep clean is needed, apply several rounds of the rug shampoo.

 Use a hose to rinse the rug.
 Shake off to expel excess water.
 Dry completely outside.